 Living as a Quiet Australian

-Most of us are familiar with the distinction between an introvert and an extrovert; we usually have a pretty fair handle on which of these we are.
+Most of us are familiar with the distinction between an introvert and an extrovert; we usually have a pretty fair handle on which of these best describes us.
 Both are normal, natural states.
 Yet, we often think of introversion as somehow being inferior to extroversion.
-How can an introvert live a life of a quiet Australian?
+How can an introvert freely live a life of a quiet Australian?

 The pressure on introverts to change

-It isn’t clear why this should be so.
+It isn’t clear why introverts feel a pressure to change.
 One possibility is that by nature introverts are less likely to share their thoughts and feelings; consequently, they are less likely to defend their perspective to extroverted people.
 In contrast, introverts are more likely to keep their thoughts and feelings to themselves.

 From pressures like this, even introverts come to doubt their own needs for isolation.